 Hi, I'm Greg Clancy.

 We can change the future.
 We have to!
-Time is running out.
+Some say that the Greens are off the planet but, compared to some other parties, our feet are firmly on the ground.
 We need strong Greens voices in Parliament for the action we need now.